 What Happens If Your Calorie Deficit Is More Than 500?

 Chances are that you will lose more weight.
-After all, if cutting 500 calories from your diet equals to losing 1 pound a week, then cutting 1000 calories a week is equal to losing about 2 pounds a week.
+After all, if cutting 500 calories from your diet results in losing 1 pound a week, then cutting 1000 calories a week should result in losing about 2 pounds a week.

-With that said, it is important not to cut more than 1000 calories a day.
-If your calorie deficit is too high it may lead to:
+With that said, it is important not to cut more than 1000 calories a day, or to eat fewer calories than your body needs to function properly.
+If your calorie deficit is too large it may lead to:

 When you don’t eat enough your body directs any nutrients it gets to vital organs such as the heart, brain and other organs, leaving hair growth in the back burner.
-If you fail to increase your calorie intake, you may end up finding clumps of hair in your shower drain.
+If you don’t eat enough calories, you may end up finding clumps of hair in your shower drain.

 The less you eat the hungrier you feel throughout the day.
 While a 500-calorie deficit is manageable for many and a 1000-deficit is okay to some, anything over a 1000-calorie deficit will mess with your hormones boosting your hunger hormones which makes you ravenous at all times.